dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2348: Denmark's decriminalization recognizes personal use.
+### T2348: Denmark decriminalized small amounts of marijuana in 2003.

 |Support|
 |---|